QashQaw/turingpi2-talos/README.md

     Password:  turing

     # Harddisk attached
-    1 x Samsung EVO 940 NVME disk attached to node 3 - should be used as storage:
+    1 x Samsung EVO 940 NVME disk attached to node 3 - should be used as storage.
+        But for now the get it started - I'm using a inhouse NFS from a Synology

     Latest talos RAW image from turingpi.
 Added to sdcard - mountet on the back of the Turingpi motherboard - for making everything easier.
     Added [reset script](https://github.com/QashQaw/turingpi2-talos/blob/main/scripts/reset_tpi.sh) to th SD card also.